LisaCR01/README-generator/README2.md

 # README Generator

-In this project I created a command line application that dynamically generates a professional README file from a user's input.
+In this project I created a command line application that dynamically generates a professional README file from a user's input called 'README-generated'.
 The motivation for this project is to allow creators to devote more time to working on the project than formatting their README file.
 I used the 'Professional README Guide' format to create the a polished appearance for the generated README.
 The main learning points for me of this projects is the use of package.json and its dependencies and using a .gitignore file to make sure pm dependencies aren't tracked or uploaded to GitHub.

 ## Technologies Used
 * Inquirer package